Calendar of Events

 TRIBAL SOVEREIGNTY AND HOME: CELEBRATING NATIVE AMERICAN HERITAGE

 A panel discussion about the Native foster care system, the environment, racial injustice, tribal sovereignty, women empowerment and native leadership, and what is currently happening in Indian country.
 Hear from Dennis Bowen, Sr., former President of the Seneca Nation; Jim Gray, former Principal Chief of the Osage Nation; Misty Frazier (Santee Sioux/Tlingit), Executive Director of the Nebraska Indian Child Welfare Coalition; and Laura L. Harris (Comanche), Executive Director and CEO of Americans for Indian Opportunity.
 Moderated by investigative journalist Jenni Monet (Laguna Pueblo).

-MSNBC's Richard Liu talked with Yi Chen, Jennifer Ho and Kaiser Kuo about First Vote and the relationship between identity & politics.
+MSNBC's Richard Liu speaks with Yi Chen, Jennifer Ho and Kaiser Kuo about First Vote and the relationship between identity & politics.
 Also, Christine Chen of APIAVote dives into the division/unity of the Asian American electorate.

 Meet the Makers of The History of White People in America, a series examining how skin color has come to define race in our country.
 Featuring filmmakers Jon Halperin and Pierce Freelon, guests Cornelius Moore and Ronda Taylor Bullock and musical performances with Nnenna Freelon, Pierce Freelon and Alan Thompson.
-Watch the recording.

-Sign up for our newsletter for email updates on upcoming events, new film premieres and podcast episodes.
+Sign up for our newsletter for email updates on new film premieres, podcast episodes and upcoming events: